 - As the bacterial cells in the sample to be tested may have been impaired from osmotic incompatability, starvation, chlorination or other harmful conditions, it would be additionally harmful to subject them to an enrichment medium with harsh selective agents.
 Thus we use a two-stage enrichment where the initial medium (Lactose Lauryl Tryptose Broth) aims primarily to "revive" the damaged coliform cells such that they can increase their numbers and be detected by gas resulting from lactose fermentation.

-- The subsequent enrichment media (Brilliant Green Lactose Bile Broth and EC Broth) can then select more effectively against gram-positive organisms without putting undue stress on the coliform population.
+- The subsequent enrichment media (Brilliant Green Lactose Bile Broth and EC Broth, below) can then select more effectively against gram-positive organisms without putting undue stress on the coliform population.

 The enrichment media in the following table increase in selectivity for the desired organisms from left to right.
-We never expect a pure culture in any enrichment medium (selective or otherwise), so the subsequent isolation (on EMB Agar, below) is important as in any enrichment-isolation procedure, as noted in Experiment 11.
+We never expect a pure culture to develop in any enrichment medium (selective or otherwise), so the subsequent use of an appropriate solid medium (for obtaining isolated colonies) is important as in any enrichment-isolation procedure.
 For a tube which shows growth and gas, suggesting the presence of coliforms, all it might have taken for a population of coliforms to develop in the tube could have been just one coliform cell in the inoculum.
 Cells of non-coliforms may or may not be able to grow in any of these media.
 However, one way or another in the enrichment and subsequent isolation process, they will be eliminated from consideration.

 |Organisms in the water sample that may grow in LLTB.||Note that growth with gas indicates the possible presence of coliforms in LLTB and is confirmatory in the other two media that are inoculated from LLTB.|